vivarium-collective/vivarium-core/doc/guides/compartments.rst

     }

 -------------------
-Example Compartment
+Example Composite
 -------------------

-To put all this information together, let's take a look at an example compartment that combines the glucose phosphorylation process from the :py:doc:`process-writing tutorial <../tutorials/write_process>` with an injector, which lets us "inject" molecules into a store.
+To put all this information together, let's take a look at an example composite that combines the glucose phosphorylation process from the :py:doc:`process-writing tutorial <../tutorials/write_process>` with an injector, which lets us "inject" molecules into a store.

 .. code-block:: python

-	class InjectedGlcPhosphorylation(Compartment):
+	class InjectedGlcPhosphorylation(Composite):

 		defaults = {
 			'glucose_phosphorylation': {